Tazinho/snakecase/README.md

 <!--A small package with functions to convert column names of data.frames (or strings
 in general) to different cases like snake_case, smallCamel- and BigCamelCase among others.
 Also high level features for more advanced case conversions are provided via `to_any_case()`.-->
-The snakecase package introduces a fresh and straightforward approach on caseconversion of strings, based upon a concise design philosophy.
+The snakecase package introduces a fresh and straightforward approach on case conversion of strings, based upon a concise design philosophy.

 Install
 -------